aldrincb/aldrincb.github.io/_pages/home.md

 ---
 layout: splash
 permalink: /
-author_profile: true
 ---

 Welcome to my website!
+It is a work in progress.